bucs110fall2023/final-project-team-aj/README.md

 Test Case 5: Obstacle Collisions

-Test Description: Verify that the ball bounces off of the triangles appropriately.
+Test Description: Verify that the ball bounces off of the squares appropriately.

 Test Steps:
 Run the program.
 Press Space Bar to open the game.
 Press the "1" key.
-Verify that the ball bounces off of the bottom triangle.
+Verify that the ball bounces off of the top square.
 Exit the program.
 Rerun the program.
 Press Space Bar to begin.
 Press the "2" key.
-Verify that the ball bounces off of the top triangle.
+Verify that the ball bounces off of the bottom square.

-Expected Outcome: The ball should bounce off of the triangles throughout the duration of the game depending on where and at what angle the ball hits the triangle.
+Expected Outcome: The ball should bounce off of the squares throughout the duration of the game depending on where and at what angle the ball hits the each square.

 Test Case 6: Score